 eCOST has an asset-based line of credit facility of up to \$7.5 million from Wachovia, through May 2011, which is collateralized by substantially all of eCOST's assets.
 Borrowings under the facility are limited to a percentage of eligible accounts receivable and inventory.
 Outstanding borrowings under the facility bear interest at rates ranging from prime rate plus 0.75% to 1.25% or Eurodollar rate plus 3.0% to 4.0%, depending on eCOST's financial results.
-There were no outstanding borrowings as of December 31, 2009 or 2008.
-As of December 31, 2009, eCOST had \$1.0 million of letters of credit outstanding and \$1.2 million of available credit under this facility.
+There were no outstanding borrowings as of December 31, 2010 or 2009.
+As of December 31, 2010, eCOST had \$0.9 million of letters of credit outstanding and \$0.6 million of available credit under this facility.
+Subsequent to the sale of certain assets in February 2011 (see Note 12), amounts available under the outstanding letters of credit are secured by restricted cash in equivalent amounts until expiration.
 In connection with the line of credit, eCOST entered into a cash management arrangement whereby eCOST's operating amounts are considered restricted and swept and used to repay outstanding amounts under the line of credit.
-As of December 31,

-2009 and December 31, 2008, the restricted cash amount was \$0.2 million in each period.
+As of December 31, 2010 and December 31, 2009, the restricted cash amount was \$0.2 million for both periods.
 The credit facility restricts eCOST's ability to, among other things, merge, consolidate, sell assets, incur indebtedness, make loans, investments and payments to subsidiaries, affiliates and related parties (including entities directly or indirectly owned by PFSweb, Inc.), make investments and loans, pledge assets, make changes to capital stock ownership structure, and requires a minimum tangible net worth of \$0, as defined.
 PFSweb has guaranteed all current and future obligations of eCOST under this line of credit.